 Data Science Research & Initiatives at Washington Universities

-As of 2017, Washington had just one distance program in this area—UW’s online Certificate in Data Science.
+UW offers an online Certificate in Data Science.
 It’s particularly geared toward tech professionals who already have some background in statistics, SQL, and programming and want to learn tools such as Hadoop and MapReduce.